What is a CDP

 What is a CDP? | A Comprehensive Overview for Businesses

 In today’s digital age, customer data is a valuable asset for businesses looking to personalize their marketing efforts and improve customer experiences.
 One key tool that helps companies manage and leverage this data effectively is a Customer Data Platform, or CDP.
-But what exactly is a CDP?
+But exactly what is a CDP?

 A CDP is a software platform that collects and organizes customer data from various sources, such as websites, mobile apps, and CRM systems, to create a unified view of each customer.
 This comprehensive customer profile includes data on their interactions, preferences, and behaviours, enabling businesses to deliver more targeted and relevant marketing campaigns.